Photo by: Big Dubya

 From Cascade,

-- Turn left onto Stolle Meadows Road (NF-474) and drive 7 miles to the camping area
+- Turn right onto Stolle Meadows Road (NF-474) and drive 7 miles to a trailhead

-- From camping area, hike about 3/4 mile to the springs.
+- From this point, hike about 3/4 mile to the springs.